Haixing-Hu/vue3-class-component/README.md

 - It's written in pure JavaScript instead of TypeScript, which is different from [vue-facing-decorator];
-- It uses the most recent (currently version 2023-05) [stage 3 proposal of JavaScript decorators].
+- It uses the most recent (currently version 2023-05) [stage 3 proposal of JavaScript decorators] and [stage 3 proposal of JavaScript decorator metadata].
 - It provides commonly used decorators for class-style Vue components, such as `@Prop`, `@PropSync`, `@Model`, `@ModelSync`, `@Watch`, `@Provide`, `@Inject`, `@Emit`, etc. (see [Predefined Decorators](#predefined-decorators) section for